dotfinally/finallyreact/README.md

 ```

 ### PurgeCSS (optional)
 To reduce the size of the CSS bundle, you can use PostCSS and PurgeCSS.
-Below is an example configuration for PostCSS:
+Below is example configuration to add to PostCSS:

 ```js
 if (process.env.NODE_ENV === 'production') {